 Indigenous Australian, Gale SIMPSON, 49th Infantry Battalion

-Gale first stepped forward to volunteer with the first AIF in October 1916 at the Kilkivan Shire Offices, with another local man Hervert Kitt, when Assistant Registrar Anderson along with Captain Rye AAMC visited Kilkivan seeking names of those keen to be included in the "military call up".
+Simpson first stepped forward to volunteer with the first AIF in October 1916 at the Kilkivan Shire Offices, with another local man Herbert Kitt when Assistant Registrar Anderson along with Captain Rye, AAMC visited Kilkivan seeking names of those keen to be included in the "military call up".

-It is not clear why he was not immediately required to report, but he again put up his hand during show week at Kilkivan, June 1917, along with two others, and were described as 'fine specimens of manhood, who should make a good account of themselves at the front'.
+It is not clear why he was not immediately required to report, but he again put up his hand during show week at Kilkivan in June 1917, along with two others, and were described as "fine specimens of manhood, who should make a good account of themselves at the front".

-This time he travelled to Rifle Range Camp at Enoggera Barracks, just outside Brisbane.
+This time Simpson travelled to Rifle Range Camp at Enoggera Barracks, just outside Brisbane.
 The clerk who filled out his registration papers had fun with his name - misspelling it 'Gala' initially.

 With two months basic training in weaponry, drill and horsemanship, he was assigned to the 10th Reinforcements for the 49th Infantry Battalion, and left Sydney 1 August 1917, aboard HMAT Medic along with a number of other identified Indigenous servicemen from Queensland - William Perrott #3704, Edward Walker #3754, Albert Burke #3620, George Foster #3641, George Hill #3655, Charlie Morgan #3679 and Tom Smith #3724.

 Their journey took them via the major British Naval Base at Halifax, Nova Scotia where they were transferred to the Steam Ship Orita and finally landed at Liverpool early October 1917.